uga-libraries/hub-monitoring/README.md

 There are no tests for accession_completeness_report.py.
 Check a sample of the accessions to see the report has the correct information.

-The reports generated with these files are stored in [documentation](documentation) to serve as examples.

 ## Workflow